-The Division of Genome Science and Cancer provides a well-integrated research and training environment in which the latest genomic, molecular, biochemical and computational approaches are combined with genetic models to connect genotype with phenotype, understand disease pathologies and develop new treatments.
+The Genome Sciences and Cancer Division provides a well-integrated research and training environment in which the latest genomic, molecular, biochemical and computational approaches are combined with genetic models to connect genotype with phenotype, understand disease pathologies and develop new treatments.
 Some key research directions are:

 - Unmask information latent in the genome that controls cell fate during development to better understand human disease.

 - Probe the regulatory architecture of genomes, including features of the epigenome, chromatin, and higher-order chromosomal structure.

 - Decipher the RNA-code, with emphasis on the dynamic ribonucleoprotein interactions essential for all life.

 - Elucidate intra- and extracellular signalling networks in the context of normal organismic function and diseases of development and malignancy.